yijunx/macos-autosave-text-editor/README.md

 - **UI**: SwiftUI with a single `Window` scene, `NavigationSplitView`.
 - **Editor**: `NSTextView` (TextKit 1) wrapped in `NSViewRepresentable`.
 Display-only attributes (`NSLayoutManager.addTemporaryAttribute`) drive tag-hiding and search highlighting, so the underlying text storage is never mutated — your saves are always the exact bytes you see in source mode.
 - **Preview**: `WKWebView` rendering an HTML template that inlines [marked.js 12.0.2](https://github.com/markedjs/marked).
 Markdown ↔ HTML conversion happens entirely locally; no network at runtime.
 - **Sync**: editor and Markdown preview share a `scrollFraction` via a `WKScriptMessageHandler` ↔ `evaluateJavaScript` round-trip.
 HTML files skip the sync (preview is the rendered output, scrolling it shouldn't pull the source around).
+Reading-mode find delegates to `WKWebView.find(_:configuration:)` so it's the same matcher Safari uses.
+- **External-edit pickup**: each open document holds a `DispatchSource.makeFileSystemObjectSource` watcher on its file.
+When another tool writes the file, the watcher reloads it (deduping against our own atomic-save inode swap via a 500 ms self-write window).
 - **Build**: pure Swift Package Manager — `swift build -c release` plus a small `build.sh` that wraps the binary in a `.app` bundle, generates `Jot.icns` from `assets/jot.png` via `sips` + `iconutil`, copies the SPM resource bundle (containing `marked.min.js`) into `Contents/Resources/`, and ad-hoc codesigns.
 No Xcode required.
 - **Footprint**: the built `.app` is around 1 MB of code + 35 KB of bundled JS + the icon.
 Cold launch is effectively instantaneous.
 - **Network**: zero at runtime.
 The only network call in this repository's lifetime was downloading `marked.min.js` once at build setup.